-In accordance with the recommendations issued in 2017 by the Task Force on Climate-Related Financial Disclosures (TCFD), the Fujitsu Group analyzes and discloses information related to risks accompanying climate change that may have an impact on business and financial strategies.
-Refer to the table below for the currently recognized potential major risks and responses.
+In accordance with the recommendations issued by the Task Force on Climate-Related Financial Disclosures (TCFD) in 2017, the Fujitsu Group analyzes and discloses risks associated with climate change that may have an impact on its business and financial strategies.
+Refer to the table below for the major potential risks and responses currently identified.

-Risks Associated with the Transition to a Low Carbon Economy, and Our Response to Them

-Policy/Legal Risks Risks: Increase in cost in order to respond to the strengthened laws and regulations on greenhouse gas emissions and energy use (such as a carbon tax), and diminished corporate value in the event of a violation.
-O Response: Complete compliance with laws and regulations through EMS.
+Risks Associated with the Transition to a Low Carbon Economy, and Our Response to Them y .
+1 Policy/Legal Risks Risks: Increase in cost in order to respond to the strengthened laws and regulations on greenhouse gas emissions and energy use (such as a carbon tax), and diminished corporate value in the event of a violation.
+Response: Complete compliance with laws and regulations through EMS.
 Continual reduction of the amount of GHG emissions through steady implementation of Science Based Targets and the Environmental Action Plan.
 Technology Risks Risk: Unrecovered investments and market share decline in the event that the company lags behind in a fierce competition in technological developments toward a carbon-free society (such as energy-saving performance and low-carbon services).
-O Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plan.
-Risk: Losing business opportunities if products, solutions, and services do not meet energy-saving performance needs.
-Market Risks O Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plans.
-Risks to Reputation Risk: Decline in corporate value and an increase in response costs associated with a negative assessment from stakeholders with regard to the response status of measures to counteract climate change (such as the percentage of renewable energy adoption).
-O Response: Enhance measures to counteract climate change and promote reduction of environmental footprint through steady achievement of the group's Science Based Targets and Environmental Action Plan.
+Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plan.
+Market Risks Risk: Losing business opportunities if products, solutions, and services do not meet energy-saving performance needs.
+Response: Enhance development of energy-efficient products and energy-efficient enabling technologies, solutions, and services through steady implementation of Science Based Targets and our Environmental Action Plans.
+Risks to Reputation Risk: Decreased corporate value and increased response costs associated with a negative stakeholder perceptions of the status of implementation of climate change mitigation efforts (e.g., improving renewable energy adoption rates).
+Response: Enhance measures to counteract climate change and promote reduction of environmental footprint through steady achievement of the group's Science Based Targets and Environmental Action Plan.